Alpaca: Fiber

 Alpaca fleece is soft and possesses water and flame resistant properties, making it a valuable commodity.
+It is used for making knitted and woven items, similar to sheep's wool.
+These items include blankets, sweaters, hats, gloves, scarves, a wide variety of textiles, and ponchos, in South America, as well as sweaters, socks, coats, and bedding in other parts of the world.
+The fiber comes in more than 52 natural colors as classified in Peru, 12 as classified in Australia, and 16 as classified in the United States.

 Alpacas are typically sheared once per year in the spring.
 Each shearing produces approximately 5 to 10 lb of fiber per alpaca.
 An adult alpaca might produce 50 to 90 oz of first-quality fiber as well as 50 to 100 oz of second- and third-quality fiber.
 The quality of alpaca fiber is determined by how crimpy it is.
 Typically, the greater the number of small folds in the fiber, the greater the quality.

+There are two modern breeds of alpaca, separated based on their respective region of endemism and fiber (wool) type—the Suri alpaca and the Huacaya alpaca.
+Both breeds produce a fiber that is highly valued, with Suri alpaca fiber growing in straight "locks" and being comparable to the mohair of Turkish Angora goats; Huacaya has a "crimped", wavy texture and grows in bundles more similar to sheep's wool.